 Brown Coat Colour Profile (Liver Nose)

 This gene is referred to as the B locus and is responsible for brown versus black coat colour with brown coat colour inherited recessive to black.
 The three alleles of the Brown (B) locus are designated bs, bd and bc, a combination of any two of which will cause brown coat colour.
-This B locus is also the trait for Brown or Liver Nose (bb) as recessive and showing the Trait.
-Or a carrier (Bb) without showing the Trait of the Lever Nose or Brown Nose dogs but may produce Liver Nose puppies if crossed with another carrier or recessive dog
+This B locus is the trait for Brown or Liver Nose (bb), with only the recessive (bb) showing the Trait.
+A dog can be a carrier (Bb) without showing the Trait of Liver/Brown Nose, however they can have Liver/Brown Nose puppies if crossed with another carrier or actual Liver/Brown Nose dog.

 D (Dilute) Locus